MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/corpus_structure.rst

         :align: center
         :alt: Input TextGrid in Praat with intervals for each utterance and a single tier for a speaker

-If the ``-s`` flag is specified, the tier names will not be used as speaker names, and instead the first X characters specified by the flag will be used as the speaker name.
+If :ref:`speaker_characters_flag`, the tier names will not be used as speaker names, and instead the first X characters specified by the flag will be used as the speaker name.

 By default, each tier corresponds to a speaker (speaker "237" in the above example), so it is possible to